-16.2 IP Threading with ARP
+16.2 IP threading with ARP

-IP end stations use Address Resolution Protocol (ARP) REQUEST and REPLY packets to discover an RIF.
+IP end stations use Address Resolution Protocol (ARP) request and reply packets to discover an RIF.
 Both IP end stations and the bridges participate in the route discovery and forwarding process.
 The following steps describe IP threading.

 - (1) An IP end station maintains an ARP table and an RIF table.
 It uses the MAC address in the ARP table as a cross reference for the destination RIF in the RIF table.
-If an RIF does not exist for that specific MAC address, the end station transmits an ARP REQUEST packet with an ARE (All Routes Explore) or an STE (Spanning Tree Explore) onto the local segment. - (2) All bridges on the local segment capture the ARP REQUEST packet and send it over their connected networks. - (3) As the ARP REQUEST packet continues its search for the destination end station, each bridge that forwards it adds its own bridge number and segment number to the RIF in the packet.
-As the frame continues to pass through the bridged network, the RIF complies a list of bridge and segment number pairs describing the path to the destination. - (4) When the ARP REQUEST packet finally reaches its destination, it contains the exact sequence of bridge and segment numbers from source to destination. - (5) When the destination end station receives the frame, it puts the MAC address and its RIF into its own ARP and RIF tables.
-If the destination end station receives any other ARP REQUEST packets from the same source, it drops that packet. - (6) The destination end station then generates an ARP REPLY packet, including the RIF, and sends it back to the source end station. - (7) The source end station receives the learned-route path.
+If an RIF does not exist for that MAC address, the end station transmits an arp request with an ARE (All Routes Explore) or an STE (Spanning Tree Explore) onto the local segment. - (2) All bridges on the local segment capture the arp request and send it over their connected networks. - (3) As the arp request continues its search for the destination end station, each bridge (that forwards it) adds its own bridge number and segment number to the RIF in the packet.
+As the frame continues to pass through the bridged network, the RIF compiles a list of bridge and segment number pairs describing the path to the destination. - (4) When the arp request finally reaches its destination, it contains the exact sequence of bridge and segment numbers from source to destination. - (5) When the destination end station receives the frame, it puts the MAC address and its RIF into its own ARP and RIF tables.
+If the destination end station receives any other arp request packets from the same source, it drops them. - (6) The destination end station then generates an arp reply packet, including the RIF, and sends it back to the source end station. - (7) The source end station receives the learned-route path.
 It puts the MAC address and its RIF into the ARP and RIF tables.
 The RIF is then attached to the data packet and forwarded onto the destination. - (8) Aging of RIF entries is handled by the IP ARP refresh timer.

-16.3 DNA Threading
+16.3 DNA threading

 Digital Network Architecture (DNA) end stations use ARE (All Routes Explore) to discover a route.
-Both the DNA end stations and the bridges participate in the route discovery process and forwarding.
+Both DNA end stations and bridges participate in the route discovery process and forwarding.
 The following steps describe the DNA threading process.